 IDIOM Decision Manager

-Today, with billions of lines of code generated and in production, IDIOM continues to empower its many business users in insurance/finance, health, government, telecoms and logistics.
+Today, with billions of lines of code generated and in production, IDIOM continues to empower its many business users in insurance/finance, health, government, and logistics.

 IDIOM Decision Manager